1Password/scim-examples/beta/google-cloud-run/README.md

    3. Open the new `scimsession` file downloaded from 1Password in the file selector.
 The "Secret value" field displays the file contents that will be used for the new version.
    4. Select **Disable all past versions**.
    5. Click **Add New Version**.
-7. Go back to your SCIM bridge in Cloud Run and click on the URL at the top.
-Once the page opens, enter your new bearer token.
-If you can sign in with the new bearer token, it means your secret is successfully rotated.
+7. Return to the [Cloud Run](https://console.cloud.google.com/run) page, click the name of the Cloud Run service for your SCIM bridge deployment, and click the URL at the top to access your SCIM bridge in a new browser tab.
+Sign in using the new bearer token associated with the regenerated `scimsession` credentials file to verify the change.
+8. Update your identity provider configuration with your new bearer token and resume provisioning.